Facebook ads bidding has a huge effect on your ad results.

 A Facebook Ads bidding experiment…

 Here at AdEspresso, we don’t like talking without supporting what we say with data.
 So, we did a little experiment and created 4 identical campaigns to drive likes to our Facebook page (you can also check out Jon Loomer experiment).

 Each campaign had the same budget, ads’ design, and targeting options.
-The only difference was the bidding strategy used: CPM, CPC, oCPM, CPA.
-Let’s see how they performed using AdEspresso‘s campaigns comparison.
+The only difference was the bidding strategy used: CPM, CPC, oCPM, CPA (note that by 2017, the bidding options have changed, as explained above).
+Let’s see how they performed using AdEspresso‘s campaign comparison.